However experienced you are it's easy to slip up when you're nervous, but if you plan ahead you can avoid making these common interview mistakes

 Learning to strike a balance between talking too much and talking too little can be a challenge.
 Taking part in practice interviews with your university careers service can really help to ensure that you give the right amount of information.

-Waffling is a common interview weakness and tends to be the result of nerves, but avoid talking about everything all at once.
+Waffling is a common interview mistake and tends to be the result of nerves, but avoid talking about everything all at once.
 It's important to sell your skills and experience without rambling.
 Once the interviewer asks a question, pause for a couple of seconds, take a breath and gather your thoughts before responding.
 If you're talking too much or too fast you also run the risk of talking over or interrupting the interviewer.

 Not giving enough information and forgetting to mention important points can be just as detrimental as waffling.
-To make sure this doesn't happen practise answers to common interview questions beforehand and make sure you have a number of examples from your studies and previous work experience to draw upon.
+To make sure this doesn't happen, practise answers to common interview questions beforehand and make sure you have a number of examples from your studies and previous work experience to draw upon.

-Employers understand that nerves play a part in the process so if your mind goes completely blank politely ask for a couple of seconds to gather your thoughts or ask if it's ok to come back to the question at the end, once you’ve had some time to think.
+Employers understand that nerves play a part in the process so, if your mind goes completely blank, politely ask for a couple of seconds to gather your thoughts or ask if it's ok to come back to the question at the end, once you've had some time to think.

 4. Criticising previous employers or colleagues

 Complaining about colleagues, drawing attention to the negative aspects of your previous or current job or moaning about your superiors are all likely to blow your chances of success.
 This gives employers the wrong impression of you and makes them question what you'd say about them in similar circumstances.

 No matter the reason for you leaving your previous or current employment, always be diplomatic.
 You don't want potential employers to think of you as disloyal or complaining.
 Instead of highlighting the mistakes of others, emphasise the positive steps you took in order to overcome them.
 This shows how proactive you can be.